Electric Clock - Mechanical Substitutes

 The Hermle 130-678 clock movement

 The 130-678 unit is a bell strike unit that comes with the bells installed.
 130-678 is the easiest unit to adapt to a clock case that contained an obsolete electric clock movement.
 This unit mounts to the wooden clock case with some wood screws only.
-You will also need new hands for your new movement, any of the German mechanical clock hands you see at the top of this link
+Needs with it >new handsthis link

 - The winders are on the back, no dial holes to drill out